Larry Snook

-Larry Snook (born June 19, 1941) is a retired United States Army Colonel who served as Grimes County Judge from January 1, 1991, to December 31, 1994, and Grimes County Commissioner, Precinct 1 from January 1, 2000, to December 31, 2003.
+Larry Snook (June 19, 1941 – January 9, 2026) was a United States Army Colonel who served as Grimes County Judge from January 1, 1991, to December 31, 1994, and Grimes County Commissioner, Precinct 1 from January 1, 2000, to December 31, 2003.

 Early life

-Larry Snook was born June 19, 1941, in Kilgore, Texas, to Dave Maxie Snook and Mary Frances (Noble) Snook.
+Larry Snook was born in Kilgore, Texas, on June 19, 1941, to Dave Maxie Snook and Mary Frances (Noble) Snook.
 Dave and Mary Snook eventually moved to Iola, Texas, where Larry was an All District football player for the Iola School Bulldogs.

 Rodeo career

-Larry Snook began his rodeo career in High School and continued through College and into the early part of his Army Career.
+Snook began his rodeo career in High School and continued through College and into the early part of his Army Career.
 He was a Member of the Professional Rodeo Cowboys Association and participated in bull riding, saddle bronc and bareback riding events.

 Military career

-Larry Snook was commissioned a Second Lieutenant in the Regular Army from Sam Houston State Teachers College in 1963.
-From 1963 to 1965 he served as a Recon Platoon Leader and Company Executive Officer in the 2nd Battalion, 8th Cavalry Regiment which later became the 1st Squadron, 10th Cavalry Regiment in the 4th Infantry Division at Fort Lewis, Washington.
+Snook was commissioned a Second Lieutenant in the Regular Army from Sam Houston State Teachers College in 1963.
+From 1963 to 1965 he served as a Recon Platoon Leader and Company Executive Officer in the 2nd Battalion, 8th Cavalry Regiment, which later became the 1st Squadron, 10th Cavalry Regiment in the 4th Infantry Division at Fort Lewis, Washington.

 He was selected for the initial entry rotary wing aviator course in 1966.
 He attended flight school at Fort Wolters, Texas and Fort Rucker, Alabama (now Fort Novosel).
-Following flight school he continued his military education attending the Aviation Maintenance Officer Course at Fort Eustis, Virginia.
+Following flight school, he continued his military education, attending the Aviation Maintenance Officer Course at Fort Eustis, Virginia.

 After the Aviation Maintenance Officer Course he shipped out to Vietnam and was assigned to the 15th Transportation Company, Aviation Maintenance and Supply serving as the Production Control officer and Shops Platoon Commander.
 Snook, Captain at the time, conducted numerous down aircraft recovery missions outside of his main base of operations earning him the Bronze Star Medal and two Air Medals.

-In early 1968 Snook returned from Vietnam and attended the UH-1 Instructor Pilot Course and was assigned as the deputy Huey branch chief, instructing UH-1 contact course at Fort Rucker, Alabama.
+In early 1968, Snook returned from Vietnam and attended the UH-1 Instructor Pilot Course and was assigned as the deputy Huey branch chief, instructing UH-1 contact course at Fort Rucker, Alabama.
 Snook flew over 700 instructor pilot hours teaching new pilots how to fly the UH-1 in combat.